Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/chat-starting.md

 If you don't see the *Start a conversation* blue button, check your [chat mode](#chat-mode).
 If you are in *docked mode*, select the **undock** icon next to the *Close* button.

 You can also create a group chat by **adding more users to a private chat**.
-This will creat a new group chat between the chosen users, but don't worry!
+This will create a new group chat between the chosen users, but don't worry!
 Your original private chat will be kept too.
 To add more users to a private chat, open a private chat and select the *+ member* icon on top right (as shown below).

 <img src="../images/add-member-icon-chat.png" alt="Add more members to a chat icon" width="80%" />